Suburbanization: Effect on urban diversity

-As the trend of suburbanization took hold, many of the people who left the city for the suburbs were white.
-As a result, there was a rise in black home ownership in central cities.
-As white households left for the suburbs, housing prices in transition neighborhoods fell, which often lowered the cost of home ownership for black households.
+As the trend of suburbanization took hold in the United States, many of the people who left the city for the suburbs were white.
+As a result, there was a rise in Black home ownership in central cities.
+As white households left for the suburbs, housing prices in transition neighborhoods fell, which often lowered the cost of home ownership for Black households.
 This trend was stronger in older and denser cities, especially in the Northeast and Midwest, because new construction was generally more difficult.
-As of the 2010 census, minorities like African Americans, Asian Americans and Indo-Americans have become an increasing large factor in recent suburbanization.
-Many suburbs now have since 1990 large minority communities in suburban and commuter cities.
+As of the 2010 census, minorities such as African Americans, Asian Americans and Indo-Americans have become an increasing large factor in recent suburbanization.
+Many suburbs now have large minority communities in suburban and commuter cities.

 Environmental impacts

-The growth of suburbanization and the spread of people living outside the city can cause negative impacts on the environment.
-Suburbanization has been linked to the increase in vehicle mileage, increase land use, and increase in residential energy consumption.
+The growth of suburbanization and the spread of people living outside the city can causes negative impacts on the environment.
+Suburbanization has been linked to the increase in vehicle mileage, increased land use, and an increase in residential energy consumption.
 From these factors of suburbanization, it has then caused a degradation of air quality, increase usage of natural resources like water and oil, as well as increased amounts of greenhouse gas.
 With the increased use of vehicles to commute to and from the work place this causes increased use of oil and gas as well as an increase in emissions.
 With the increase in emissions from vehicles, this then can cause air pollution and degrades the air quality of an area.
-Suburbanization is growing which causes an increase in housing development, which causes an increase in land consumption and available land.
+Suburbanization is growing which causes an increase in housing development, that then results in an increase in land consumption and available land.
 Suburbanization has also been linked to increases in natural resource use like water to meet residents' demands and to maintain suburban lawns.
 Also, with the increase in technology and consumptions of residents there is an increase in energy consumption by the amount of electricity used by residents.

 Social impacts

 Suburbanization has negative social impacts on many groups of people, including children, adolescents, and the elderly.
-Children who are affected by suburbanization, or urban sprawl, are commonly referred to as "cul-de-sac kids."
-Because children living in a suburb cannot go anywhere without a parent, they are unable to practice being independent.
-Teenagers that are unable to be independent experience a lot of boredom, isolation, and frustration.
+Children affected by suburbanization or urban sprawl are occasionally referred to as "cul-de-sac kids."
+Because children living in suburbs typically cannot go anywhere without a parent, they are less able to practice independence.
+Teenagers without independence can experience boredom, isolation, and frustration.
 These feelings have even led to an increase in rates of teenage suicide and school shootings in suburban areas.
-Despite these issues with young people, suburbia was still intended for young families.
-The elderly in suburbia experience social isolation once they lose their license to drive.
-In order to leave their home the elderly need to be able to afford a chauffeur or be willing to ask relatives to drive them around.
-This has resulted in upper-class elderly moving to retirement communities.
+The elderly in suburbia may also experience more social isolation after losing the ability to drive.
 Both the wealthy elderly and those who still live in suburbs are largely separated from all other groups of society.